 The pavilion will help Canadian participants to gain greater visibility and draw in targeted reps to visit their space and view their merchandise.
-With the success of the past seven trade missions, American reps have come to seek out Canadian lines, appreciating the products for their quality and quick delivery times.
+With the success of the past seven trade missions.
+American reps have come to seek out Canadian lines, appreciating the products for their quality and quick delivery times.

 But that's not all.
-The Canadian trade mission will host a reception-a special "Almost all of the Canadian compaforum for participants to meet industry specialists.
-In fact, more than 200 reps and buyers are expected to attend. nies that have attended this trade mission found at least one suitable rep or interested boutique," says Ann F. Rosen, Business Development Officer at the Canadian Consulate General in Chicago
+The Canadian trade mission will host a reception-a special forum for participants to meet industry specialists.
+In fact, more than 200 reps and buyers are expected to attend.

+"Almost all of the Canadian companies that have attended this trade mission found at least one suitable rep or interested boutique," says Ann F. Rosen, Business Development Officer at the Canadian Consulate General in Chicago and organizer of the trade mission.
+"In fact, several companies made their final rep selections at the show and left their goods for their new ones to sell at future shows in the U.S. Midwest."